 Subheads: The goals of therapy; The therapeutic alliance; Initial sessions; Symptoms and diagnoses; Organizing and using a historical interpersonal developmental timeline; Ongoing therapy; Memories and mood-memories; Resistance; The therapeutic relationship as a primary integration; The therapeutic interpersonal field; interpersonal psychotherapy and anxiety; Hope and despair; The well defended self-system: stops and starts, sputters; The importance of repetition; The usefulness of dissociation in therapy; Taking notes; What about “transference” and “countertransference”?; Summary.

-Chapter Sixteen: Dreams: Their Origin, Development and Use Therapeutically
+Chapter Fifteen: Dreams: Their Origin, Development and Use Therapeutically

 Dreams are a source of data for the therapist and the person in the long-term study of a person’s life.
 It is a symbolic communication to some audience, real or imagined, about the most pressing issues in a person’s life.
 A dream has a context because it expresses the developmental level of the dreamer; it utilizes historical experience as well as the current experience of the day.
-It can be best utilized in therapy by helping dreamers become more aware of how they create obstacles to meeting their needs.
-The chapter includes illustrative case examples.
+It can be utilized in therapy to: delineate aspects of therapeutic analysis that warrant further exploration; help dreamers recognize their dissociated needs and how they create obstacles to meeting those needs; or formulate a summary of where the person has evolved in their interpersonal development.
+The chapter includes illustrative “case” examples.

 Subheads: Common views about dreams; The interpersonal view of dreams; Nightmares; The developmental process of dreams; Dreams in childhood; How dreams are used in therapy; Listening to dreams; Symbols in dreams; Associations; Nightmares and psychotic experience; Summary.